Protect the lifestyle of your loved ones with term life insurance.

 Can I bundle term life with other types of coverage?

 Term life insurance can also be combined with other types of “living insurance”.
-Critical illness and disability provide a lump sum payment if you become disabled or suffer a trauma event such as stroke, cancer or heart attack.
+Critical illness and disability provide a lump sum payment if you become disabled or suffer a traumatic event such as stroke, cancer or heart attack.

 Is term life insurance tax deductible?